 Cost effectiveness – Cost savings should emerge with opportunities to improve post-operative outcomes.
 Favorable returns on investment can be earned by pursing initiatives like reducing blood use with adherence to new JCAHO guidelines on blood management.
-A workshop focusing on blood usage and prevention of postoperative complications was held in San Diego in January 2010.

 Improved Health Literacy – A patient education module, if effectively disseminated, will inform patients, family, and care givers about relative risks and benefits of treatment alternatives.
 It will be a breakthrough if CASTS is able to create a communications bridge between surgeons, cardiologists, and primary care focusing on appropriateness of CABG versus stent.